About Warrick County

 Property & Public Records

-The Warrick County Recorder's Office, located at 1 County Square, Suite 300, Boonville, IN 47601, maintains all property and land records for the county and can be reached at (812) 897-6170.
+Warrick County Recorder's Office, located at 1 County Square, Suite 300, Boonville, IN 47601, maintains all property and land records for Warrick County and can be contacted through the office’s website.
 The Recorder is responsible for recording and preserving documents affecting real property including warranty deeds, quit claim deeds, mortgages, mortgage releases, liens, lis pendens, easements, rights-of-way, and plat maps.
 Indiana law requires that most real property transactions be recorded to provide constructive notice and establish priority of interests.

 - Recording fees are established by Indiana statute and vary based on document type and page count.